Fourth suit forcing

-Fourth suit forcing is minimally forcing for one round and usually forcing to game - partnership agreement is required.
+Fourth suit forcing is minimally forcing for one round and usually forcing to game – partnership agreement is required.
 Whether or not the convention is applicable if the fourth-suit bidder is a passed hand is also a matter of partnership agreement; there is no consensus amongst experts on the options as to its use being non-forcing, forcing, or forcing only after a reverse.

-It requires an invitational hand with at least 10 points, or 12-13 upwards if it is game-forcing and opener has not shown any extra strength.
+It requires an invitational hand with at least 10 points, or 12–13 upwards if it is game-forcing and opener has not shown any extra strength.

-The convention was introduced by the British bridge author Norman Squire and is adopted by the majority of partnerships playing at competitive levels.
+The convention was introduced by the British bridge author Norman Squire as part of the Baron System developed in the 1940's and is adopted by the majority of partnerships playing at competitive levels.
 Useful with strong game-going hands where responder has no natural forcing rebid, it is a type of game try bid.